 Don’t just stay at the main falls at the bottom.
-It’s the busiest area, and although it is probably the most photogenic, there are other beautiful falls and pools to explore too.
+It’s the busiest area, and although it is probably the most beautiful to capture, there are other beautiful falls and pools to explore further up too.

 You can even climb right up into the jungle and have it all to yourself!

 Mainit Hot Springs

 Often missed out by tourists, this wonderful little spot is at the stop of Malabuyoc on the road leading to Kawasan Falls from Oslob.

 To get to the springs, it’s a lovely, winding 1.5km walk from the main road stop.
 The path leads you up through peaceful villages and lush vegetation before you arrive at the hot springs.
 There are three pools to choose from, and there were only about 30 locals there relaxing.
 Some of them were fully submerged into the pools, one of which exceeds 40c!

 We continued on to climb up away from main area and found the most gorgeous (cool) pools to jump into and huge boulders to climb on.
 This was a really lovely spot with no other tourists and a peaceful atmosphere.
 Do not miss it.